jt5301/MovieRating/README.md

 omdbKey= "your omdb key here"

-Once you added the env variables, open up two terminals.
-Use one to cd into the server folder, npm install and start it.
-Use the other to cd into the client folder, npm install and start that.
-You should be able to see the frontend at localhost 3000 afterwards.
+Once you added the env variables, run npm install in both server and client folders to download all neccesary dependencies.
+You can use npm run dev in the top level of the project to run both server and client.

 ## The App